What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 What Are Site Stacker's Limitations?

 1. Very few consultants and implementation partners have deep Site Stacker experience.
-Choosing the wrong implementation partner — or attempting a self-managed implementation — significantly increases the risk of a failed rollout.
+Choosing the right partner is one of the most consequential decisions in the process — and choosing the wrong one (or attempting a self-managed implementation) significantly increases the risk of a failed rollout.
+This is exactly where Rooted comes in.
+We have hands-on Site Stacker implementation experience and can manage the full process from discovery through go-live and post-launch support.

-How Does Site Stacker Compare to Other Ministry CRMs?
+How Does Site Stacker Compare to Other Ministry Platforms?

 Mid-to-large nonprofits,